 To evade online privacy and internet freedom related issues in the People’s Republic of China, these top 5 Chinese VPNs should prove incredibly useful.

 1. Ivacy VPN: 1000 Servers in 100 Countries (6 Chinese Servers)

-Pros: 1,000+ server’s network in 100 locations.
-Five simultaneous connections.
-Unblocks all streaming platforms.
-Chinese mirror websites available.
+Pros: 5 simultaneous connections + Unblocks all streaming platforms + Chinese mirror websites are available.

 IvacyPrime app for China.
 Split Tunneling (Ivacy actually created the feature) and Automatic Kill Switch.
 Available on iOS, Mac, Windows, and Android.

 Final Verdict: Ivacy is a leader in the marketplace of VPNs, creating the Split Tunneling feature, located away from Internet Enemy Jurisdictions, and even winning awards as the Fastest VPN several times.

 It has a verified no-logging policy and has not been caught even once revealing any data to government authorities.
 The best part of all: they are the only VPN to offer a dedicated app for Chinese residents, called IvacyPrime!

 Users in China can download IvacyPrime from two dedicated Chinese VPN pages:

 How to Use Ivacy in China